LaboratorioBioinformatica/vHULK/README.md

 ## Phage Host Prediction using high level features and neural networks

-Metagenomics and sequencing techiniques have greatly improved in these last five years and, as a consequence, the amount of data from microbial communities is astronomic.
+Metagenomics and sequencing techniques have greatly improved in these last five years and, as a consequence, the amount of data from microbial communities is astronomic.
 An import part of the microbial community are phages, which have their own ecological roles in the environment.
 Besides that, they have also